Skip to main content

 Q3: Do Capital Gains Get Withheld?

-A: No. The 30% withholding applies only to dividends and interest.
+A: No. There is no capital gains tax on US stocks for Hong Kong investors.
+The 30% withholding applies only to dividends and interest.
 Capital gains (selling a stock at a profit) are not subject to US withholding for non-residents.
 You keep 100% of your gains.

 (Note: Some types of US real estate gains are taxed, but that is not relevant to stock portfolios.)